cdcarson/frieda/README.md

 export type TriangleFindUnique = TrianglePrimaryKey | { url: string };
 ```

-Type representing how to uniquely select a model.
-This always includes the primary key type plus types derived from the table's other unique indexes (e.g. `url` has a unique index).
+Type representing the ways one can uniquely select a model.
+This always includes the primary key type plus types derived from the table's other unique indexes (e.g., `url` in `Triangle` has a unique index).

 #### Model Db Type